cobalthq/cobalt-product-public-docs/content/en/Integrations/webhooks.md

 - **Yellow warning**: The webhook stopped responding to events at the specified time.
 We’ll disable the webhook after 48 hours of failed attempts.
 - **Red error**: The webhook stopped responding, and we disabled it after 48 hours of failed attempts.

-Find solutions for common troubleshooting problems in the table below.
+Find solutions for common troubleshooting problems in the table below:

 | Problem | Solution |
 |---|---|